Home

 The graph of the solution of this inequality is given below.

-The hole marked on 3 indicates that 3 is not included in the solution.
+The circle which marks 3 indicates that 3 is not included in the solution.

 The graph of the solution of this inequality is given below.

-The dark hole is marked on 3 indicating that 3 is included in the solution of equality.
+The dot that marks 3 indicates that 3 is included in the solution of equality.